wolfjazz/fixed-point-math/README.md

 /* declaration and initialization */
 u32q16<> a0::fromReal<99.9>;  // direct initialization; default value range is full possible range auto a = u32q16<>::fromReal<45678.123>;  // construction
-auto b = u32q16<45.0, 98.2>::fromReal<66.>;  // construction; value range 45.0-98.2 (2949120-6435635);
+auto b = u32q16<45.0, 98.2>::fromReal<66.>;  // constr.; value range 45.0-98.2 (2949120-6435635);
 // value range specified via scaled integer is not useful because if the value of n is changed
 // all ranges need to be adapted when scaled values are used; this is not needed for real values
 // and lets be honest - this is not intuitive either.
 //auto c = u32q16<1966080, 3932160>::fromReal<45.1>;

-// copy: construct from another Q value with same base-type; value range and overflow behavior can be changed this way;
+// copy: construct from another Q value with same base-type; value range and overflow behavior can
-// note that copy will perform a range check at runtime when the lhs range is smaller than the rhs range auto d1 = u32q16<>::fromQ<Overflow::assert>(b);
+// be changed this way; note that copy will perform a range check at runtime when the lhs range is
+// smaller than the rhs range
+auto d1 = u32q16<>::fromQ<Overflow::assert>(b);
-auto d2 = u32q16<40000.0, 50000.0>::fromQ(a);  // limitation of value range; will perform range check at runtime
+auto d2 = u32q16<40000.0, 50000.0>::fromQ(a);  // limitation of value range; will perform range
+                                               // check at runtime
 // upscale-copy: mem-value increased by 2^4 and checked at runtime; value range implicitly reduced auto e = u32q20<>::fromQ(a);
-auto e2 = u32q20<>::fromQ( u32q16<>::fromReal<1.1> );  // construct temporary q16 and upscale-move to q20 lvalue
+auto e2 = u32q20<>::fromQ( u32q16<>::fromReal<1.1> );  // construct temporary q16 and upscale-move
+                                                       // to q20 lvalue
 // downscale-copy: mem-value decreased at runtime without checks; value range implicitly extended auto f = u32q16<>::fromQ(e);